Kinetoplastid: Morphology

 Kinetoplastids are eukaryotic and possess normal eukaryotic organelles, for example the nucleus, mitochondrion, golgi apparatus and flagellum.
-Along with these universal structures, kinetoplastids have several distinguishing morphological features such as the kinetoplast, sub-pellicular microtubule array and the paraflagellar rod.
+Along with these universal structures, kinetoplastids have several distinguishing morphological features such as the kinetoplast, sub-pellicular microtubule array and paraflagellar rod.

 Mitochondrion and kinetoplast DNA

-The kinetoplast, after which the class is named, contains the mitochondrial genome and is a dense DNA-containing granule within the cell's single mitochondrion.
+The kinetoplast, after which the class is named, is a dense DNA-containing granule within the cell's single mitochondrion, containing many copies of the mitochondrial genome.
 The structure is made up of a network of concatenated circular DNA molecules and their related structural proteins along with DNA and RNA polymerases.
 The kinetoplast is found at the base of a cell's flagella and is associated to the flagellum basal body by a cytoskeletal structure.

 Cytoskeleton

 The cytoskeleton of kinetoplastids is primarily made up of microtubules.
 These make a highly regular array, the sub-pellicular array, which runs parallel just under the cell surface along the long axis of the cell.
 Other microtubules with more specialised roles, such as the rootlet microtubules, are also present.
 Kinetoplastids are capable of forming actin microfilaments but their role in the cytoskeleton is not clear.
 Other cytoskeletal structures include the specialised attachment between the flagellum and the kinetoplast.